 Virtualization of CPUs

-RISC-V supports the virtualization of CPUs by making sensitive registers and instructions privileged to host mode.
+RISC-V supports the virtualization of CPUs by making sensitive registers and instructions privileged to a hypervisor-extended supervisor mode.

-RISC-V describes the current virtualization mode using the symbol
+RISC-V specifications describe the current virtualization mode using the symbol

-V=1 then the system is currently in guest context, otherwise it is in host context.
+V=1 then the system is currently in guest context, otherwise it is in host context (either supervisor or user mode).

-The RISC-V H extension introduces a full duplicate of CPU state: one copy for the guest and one copy for the host (similar to Intel VT-x).
+The RISC-V H extension introduces a full duplicate of CPU state: one copy for the guest and one copy for the host.
 While

-V=1, all CPU state and instructions typically restricted to privileged mode either a) cause a trap, or b) only affect the guest copy of the CPU state.
-All sensitive instructions become host mode (
+V=1, attempts to access privileged CPU state or execute privileged instructions typically restricted to privileged mode either a) cause a trap, or b) only affect the guest copy of the CPU state.
+All sensitive instructions become hypervisor-extended supervisor mode (

 This tried and true scheme results in behavior such as firmware calls (